 What is distracted driving?
 A simple definition would be anything that takes a driver's attention off the road.
-Safety experts recognize three major types of distracted driving:
+Safety experts recognize three major types of distraction:

 - Manual – Distraction that takes a driver's hands off the wheel.